railflow/nunit_example/README.md

 Install-Package Railflow.NUnit.TestRail.Reporter
 ```

-Writing test
+Writing tests
 =============

+## 1) Using RailflowAttribute

 The addin provides custom **RailflowAttribute** which can be applied to test methods/classes to mark them with TestRail metadata.
 See [railflow-nunit](https://github.com/railflow/railflow-nunit/blob/master/README.md) for more info.

-Here is an example test with comments explaining attributes propagation logic:
+Here is an example showcasing markers propagation logic:

 ```c#
     /// <summary>